Reflections on Winning WeAreDevelopers CODE100

 Round 2

-The buzzer quiz during round 2 felt mostly luck-based.
-We were split up into 4 teams of 4 based on our positions in the previous round.
+The buzzer quiz during Round 2 felt mostly luck-based.
+We were split into 4 teams of 4 based on our positions in the previous round.
 The first team to hit the buzzer after the question was announced was allowed to answer.
 Correct answers were +10 points, wrong ones -5.

 Round 3